ultrawideturbolife/systems_and_templates/ticket_templates/story_ticket_template.md

 ---

-💡 *Functional requirements define what the system does or must not do, non-functional requirements specify how the system should do it.
-Do X (functional) within 5 seconds (non-functional).*
+💡 *Functional requirements* [https://en.wikipedia.org/wiki/Functional_requirement](https://en.wikipedia.org/wiki/Functional_requirement)  *define what the system does or must not do, non-functional requirements specify how the system should be/act* [https://en.wikipedia.org/wiki/Non-functional_requirement](https://en.wikipedia.org/wiki/Non-functional_requirement) *.*

 - **Functional:**